Vets, Press 1

-While awaiting the overseas duty Doris Gardner and her best friend Mary Rodden signed up for, they were given an opportunity to help convert the swanky El Mirador hotel in Palm Springs to the Torney General Hospital serving Patton's troops training for the North Africa campaign in the desert.
-Doris had read about Palm Springs in her hometown of Kenosha, Wisconsin as a second home to movie stars.
+While awaiting the overseas duty Doris Gardner and her best friend Mary Rodden signed up for, they were given an opportunity to help convert the swanky El Mirador hotel in Palm Springs to Torney General Hospital serving Patton's troops training in the desert for the North Africa campaign.
+Doris had read about Palm Springs in her hometown of Kenosha, Wisconsin, as a second home to her favorite movie stars.
 Doris and Mary jumped at the chance to leave the doldrums of Camp Grant, Illinois.

-While standing on the small outside platform of the caboose of the train from Chicago, Mary kept intoning.
-"It's hot.
+While standing on the small outside platform of the caboose of the train from Chicago, Mary kept intoning, "It's hot.
 Oh, it's hot."
-And would head back inside the air conditioned car.
-Doris however, stayed on the platform with its narrow chain guardrail that seemed to be smiling up at her.
+And would head back inside the air-conditioned car.
+Doris, however, stayed on the platform with its narrow chain guardrail that seemed to be smiling up at her.
 She adored the heat which reached 116° that summer.
-They arrived on August 1st, 1942.
+They arrived August 1st, 1942.

 Doris loved briskly walking to the petit downtown to the only air conditioner within miles at the drug store/soda fountain.
 The proprietor liked it very cold, so the uniformed women would step outside to finish their ice cream.
 And they'd go back in to cool down again, this time buying some peanuts and hanging around until they were too cold and ventured out into the blistering desert sun again.